slaywithoutd/slaywithoutd/README.md

 ## How about a game of chess? ♟️
  <p align="center">
+   Let's go through a quick Chess Opening; <br>
-  — Play a move to read a little more about me ✨️
+   Each move will lead you to a different page where you can read a little more about me ✨️
 </p>
 <div align="center">
 <img src="https://raw.githubusercontent.com/slaywithoutd/slaywithoutd/main/initialboard.png" alt="Chess Board Initial" width="500"/>